palmbeachpete9/proxy-unifi/README.md

 | TUIC | sing-box |

 Only one core runs at a time.
-Both use the **same** WireGuard keys/port, so the single UniFi VPN Client entry works no matter which core is active — switching links never requires re-pasting anything in UniFi.
+Both use the **same** WireGuard keys/port, so the single UniFi VPN Client entry works no matter which core is active.

 > **Note:** xray binds the WireGuard port on loopback (`127.0.0.1:51821`);
 > sing-box binds it on all interfaces (it has no listen-address option).
 This is